devpro/terraform-backend-mongodb/docs/quickstart.md

         curl -O https://raw.githubusercontent.com/devpro/terraform-backend-mongodb/refs/heads/main/samples/local-files/main.tf
         ```

-5. Initiatize Terraform
+5. Prepare the working directory for use with Terraform:

     ```bash
     terraform init
     ```

-6. Apply changes
+6. Performs the operations indicated in Terraform project files:

     ```bash
     terraform apply
     ```

-7. Query the state database
+7. Query the state database to see the Terraform state information:

     === "Docker"